Foot-Sorting for Socks: Foot-Sorting and Stack-Sorting

 \begin{proof}[Proof of \Cref{thm:231}] Let $\rho$ be a sock ordering with $n$ colors.
 Suppose first that there is a $231$-avoiding word $w$ over the alphabet $[n]$ that represents $\rho$.
 Then $w$ is stack-sortable, so there is a sequence of moves that sends $w$ through a stack to transform it into a sorted (i.e., nondecreasing) word.
 Each of these moves corresponds to a move in the foot-sorting algorithm.
 If we apply these moves to $\rho$, we will succeed in sorting $\rho$.

 To prove the converse, suppose $\rho$ is foot-sortable.
-Then there is a sorted sock ordering $\kappa$ in $\foot(\rho)$.
+Then there is a sorted sock ordering $\kappa$ that can be obtained by applying the foot-sorting algorithm to $\rho$.
 Let $v$ be the unique sorted word over the alphabet $[n]$ that represents $\kappa$.
 Imagine ``reversing time'' and running the foot-sorting algorithm in reverse to transform $\kappa$ into $\rho$.
 Each move in this ``reversed foot-sorting algorithm'' corresponds to a move in a ``reversed stack-sorting algorithm,'' and applying these moves to $v$ will result in a word $w$ that represents $\rho$.
 Suppose there exist letters $\alpha<\beta<\gamma$ in $v$ such that in the reversed stack-sorting algorithm, $\alpha$ leaves the stack before both $\beta$ and $\gamma$.
 Then there is a point in time when $\alpha$ sits above $\beta$ and $\beta$ sits above $\gamma$ in the stack, so $\beta$ must leave the stack before $\gamma$.
 This means that these letters appear in the order $\gamma,\beta,\alpha$ in $w$.
 In particular, they can never appear in the order $\beta,\gamma,\alpha$ in $w$.
 This proves that $w$ avoids $231$. \end{proof}